 - First and foremost, drink a lot of water.

-- Include hydrating foods like watermelons, cucumber, and tomatoes to your meal.
+- Include hydrating foods like watermelons, cucumbers, and tomatoes in your meal.
 Include a lot of veggies.

-- Add a serving of carbohydrates (preferably slow-digesting like oats, daliya, ragi, brown rice).
+- Add a serving of carbohydrates (preferably slow-digesting like oats, daliya, ragi, and brown rice).

-- Include protein-rich dairy products (like paneer, cheese, curd).
+- Include protein-rich dairy products (like paneer, cheese, and curd).